-By giving greater priority to the interests and voices of young people (0-18 years), we will help ensure Greater Christchurch is recognised on the international stage as a region that supports and nurtures its youngest citizens.
+By giving greater priority to the interests and voices of young people (0-18 years), the Christchurch City Council will help ensure the city is recognised on the international stage as a city that supports and nurtures its youngest citizens.
 It will be seen as a great place for children, young people and their families to live.
 This would help attract and retain talented young people, families and investment.